 2. PLAN AHEAD AND FORECAST PROJECT DEMAND

-Workforce schedules for electrical contractors should be planned well ahead of any project, but should also be adaptable to any changes in the project pipeline.
-Delays happen, work gets done ahead of or behind schedule, and your project allocations will need to shift accordingly.
-Understanding how a change on one project will impact the project pipeline and respective resources helps eliminate reactive planning and helps stay ahead of future projects, bids, and any and all scheduling issues.
+Workforce schedules for electrical contractors should be planned well ahead of any project and adaptable to any changes in the project pipeline.
+Delays happen, work gets done before or behind schedule, and your project allocations must shift accordingly.
+Understanding how a change in one project will impact the project pipeline and respective resources helps eliminate reactive planning and helps stay ahead of future projects, bids, and scheduling issues.

 3. BREAKDOWN PROJECTS INTO PHASES

-Breaking down a larger project into multiple phases can help to keep track of how a project is progressing.
+Breaking down a larger project into multiple phases can help track how a project is progressing.
 It also helps to keep labor schedules organized by attaching project roles and allocations to specific phases.
-With this approach to scheduling resources, electrical contractors can quickly make adjustments to phase dates and understand the dependencies that may be impacted.
+With this approach to scheduling resources, electrical contractors can quickly adjust phase dates and understand the dependencies that may be impacted.

-Phase based resource planning helps to identify if specific phases are bottlenecks on the project.
-By identifying bottlenecks, contractors are better equipped to handle them by allocating additional resources or offering training to specific team members that might be slowing a project down.
+Phase-based resource planning helps to identify if specific phases are bottlenecks in the project.
+By identifying bottlenecks, contractors are better equipped to handle them by allocating additional resources or offering training to specific team members who might be slowing a project down.
 Bridgit Bench supports phase based scheduling and helps contractors make swift adjustments to their phases and their respective allocations.

 4. COLLABORATE WITH THE LARGER TEAM

-Workforce scheduling is often the responsibility of a single member of the operations team using a series of spreadsheets.
+Workforce scheduling is often the responsibility of a single operations team member using a series of spreadsheets.
 That isn’t to say that managing a workforce schedule in a spreadsheet is impossible, but they do tend to amplify the complexity of what is already an incredibly complex process.
-Add to that the risk of human error and a lack of sharing controls and suddenly your entire workforce strategy is being developed by a single team member with little to no input from the larger team.
+Add to that the risk of human error and a lack of sharing controls, and suddenly, your entire workforce strategy is being developed by a single team member with little to no input from the larger team.

 Automated workforce planning tools can help to bridge the gap between departments and eliminate corporate silos.
-Bridgit Bench has system and custom permission groups that allow you to control the level of transparency regarding your workforce plans.
-By granting view-only access to the software, your team can stay up to date with the workforce strategy without risking unwanted errors.
-For more information about the benefits of collaborative construction software, read this blog.
+Bridgit Bench has a system and custom permission groups that allow you to control transparency regarding your workforce plans.
+By granting view-only access to the software, your team can stay updated with the workforce strategy without risking unwanted errors.
+Read this blog for more information about the benefits of collaborative construction software.

 The people are the pulse of every organization, and managing a workforce effectively is critical to organizational success and driving profitability.
 Having the right insight into your team’s availability can help inform which projects are pursued more aggressively, help your HR team develop recruitment strategies, and reduce overhead costs for your team.

 Bridgit Bench is the leading workforce management solution.
-It’s incredibly user friendly and allows electrical contractors to create an efficient and effective workforce strategy.
-In short, moving away from spreadsheets is going to help save time, money, and help create a data-driven, strategic workforce plan.
+It’s incredibly user-friendly and allows electrical contractors to create an efficient and effective workforce strategy.
+In short, moving away from spreadsheets will help save time and money and help create a data-driven, strategic workforce plan.